COMPSCI 561 System Defense and Test

 • Credits: 3

 • Location: In-person (undergrads) or in-person/synchronous remote via Zoom (grad students only) once a week for lecture.
-Materials are available via Blackboard.
+Materials are available via Canvas.
 Classes will be recorded by Zoom & Echo360.
-Students must have a high-quality (high speed) connection to the Internet to access virtual machines in the cloud.
+Students must have a high-quality (high-speed) connection to the Internet to access virtual machines in the cloud.

 • https://www.umass.edu/registrar/students/policies-and-practices/class-absence-policy